jdc-cunningham/modular-pi-cam/DEVLOG.md

 Let me solder a new pi zero 2 real quick since I'm going to swap the pi zero 1

+11:09 AM

+At some point I may make a full size RPi so that's why I'm having a pi zero folder

+11:52 AM

+Alright done soldering

+I'm working on a full/long video as I make this so that takes up my time too, I want to get the audio in sync right away (rode)

+Now I gotta find this new pi's ip arp-scan that ho

+12:01 PM

+Man... took me a bit to find the new ip, only place I have arp-scan working on is my 2015 i7 MBP that massive laptop

+Anyway I'm working on just getting an image to show up on the round display with the sample library code right now

+Then I'll go back to modeling to start building out the dimensions

+Also I know the edges of the middle piece will be a standard for back/front face plates to follow, it will have a step-seal design that helps with keeping it together other than the screws

+12:06 PM

+I'm concerned swapping sd cards from pi zero 1 (older install) to pi zero 2 may be problematic... but I also don't want to start from scratch idk... now is the time

+I'll do it

+I'm gonna use a better card too

+Ugh... gotta deal with that supplicant crap but the imager has it

+Ehhhhhhh 128GB seems overkill for storage idk...

+Why not... why not... future proof

+Yeah...
+I think I'll pick up the v2 camera tomorrow from the locker when I have to go out too, then I won't have that mini distraction driving there...
+I have a v2 module on hand for dimensions although it's on that navigation project, I also have a model of it already

+I won't print that piece today though, can work on back tomorrow

+OMG...
+I have to arp-scan again...

+12:19 PM

+Alright new OS is loaded 64-bit lite

+OMG that speed... yes

+12:27 PM

+distracted, potential job looked at my LI profile, don't get your hopes up boy

+gotta add git

+12:32 PM

+it's all about mentality man, the world is open

+Alright gonna do some dev on the pi itself

 ---